network-quality/server/go/README.md

 ```
 Usage of ./networkqualityd:
-  -config-port int
-    	The base port to listen on (default 4043)
+  -announce
+        announce this server using DNS-SD
   -cert-file string
         cert to use
+  -config-name string
+        domain to generate config for (default "networkquality.example.com")
+  -context-path string
+        context-path if behind a reverse-proxy
   -debug
         enable debug mode
-  -config-name string
-    	domain to generate config for (default "networkquality.example.com")
+  -enable-cors
+        enable CORS headers
+  -enable-h2c
+        enable h2c (non-TLS http/2 prior knowledge) mode
+  -enable-http2
+        enable HTTP/2 (default true)
+  -enable-http3
+        enable HTTP/3
+  -insecure-public-port int
+        The port to listen on for HTTP measurement accesses
   -key-file string
         key to use
   -listen-addr string
         address to bind to (default "localhost")
   -public-name string
-    	host to generate config for
+        host to generate config for (same as -config-name if not specified)
+  -public-port int
+        The port to listen on for HTTPS/H2C/HTTP3 measurement accesses (default 4043)
+  -socket-send-buffer-size uint
+        The size of the socket send buffer via TCP_NOTSENT_LOWAT.
+Zero/unset means to leave unset
   -template string
         template json config (default "config.json.in")
+  -tos string
+        set TOS for listening socket (default "0")
 ```

 #### Example run: